 On The Inside: a project in HMP Peterborough’s Mother and Baby Unit

-We worked with Liz Brown of Geese and playwright and academic Helena Enright to explore 100 years of maternal incarceration and examine how our research resonates with the women’s own contemporary experiences.
-From the workshops with the women, and drawing on and weaving through archival material, Helena and Geese produced a scripted piece of Theatre of Testimony which would be read in HMP Peterborough and at project events as well as being performed at an appropriate venue.
+We worked with Liz Brown of Geese and playwright and academic Dr Helena Enright to explore 100 years of maternal incarceration and examine how our research resonates with the women’s own contemporary experiences.
+From the workshops with the women, and drawing on and weaving through archival material, Helena and Geese produced a scripted piece of Theatre of Testimony which would be read in HMP Peterborough and at project events as well as being performed at Bedlam Festival in Birmingham in October 2019.